harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 | Manifest template | `$MANIFEST_FILES_DIRECTORY`: The path to the directory where the original Kubernetes template is located. <br />`$MANIFEST_FILE_OUTPUT_PATH`: The path to the final `manifest.yaml` file. |
 | Steady state check | `$WORKLOADS_LIST`: The comma separated list of all workloads. <br />`$MANAGED_WORKLOADS`: The comma separated list of workloads managed by Harness. <br />`$CUSTOM_WORKLOADS`: The comma separated list of custom workloads. |

-You can use service hooks to run additional configurations when carrying out the above mentioned actions.
-For example, when you run a deployment, you need to fetch files first.
+You can use service hooks to run additional configurations when carrying out the actions above.
+For example, when you run a deployment, you must fetch files first.
 After fetching the files, you can resolve the secrets of those encrypted files using Helm secrets, SOPS, AGE keys, and so on.
-You can use the above mentioned context variables during deployment.
+You can use the context variables above during deployment.
 For more details, go to [Using shell scripts in CD stages](/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/using-shell-scripts).

 Here are some sample service hook YAMLs: